Close Menu

 How can I help my grandparents stay safe during the holidays?

 The holidays can be a time of increased risk for infections.
 Encourage your grandparents to take extra precautions, such as getting vaccinated, limiting their exposure to large gatherings, and practicing good hand hygiene.
 Consider hosting smaller, more intimate gatherings or celebrating virtually to minimize risks.
-(See Also: Is Swaziland Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit Antigua?
+A Guide To A Stress-Free Vacation)

 What should I do if I am feeling sick?